Bernie Bane BA(Hons), MBACP (Accred) Integrative Counselling & Psychotherapy

 The integrative model I work with focuses on the importance of relationships and is based on the belief that as human beings we can grow and develop in relation to others.
 I combine and use several different models of counselling, such as attachment theory, psychodynamic and person centred approaches (learn more about these here: http://www.itsgoodtotalk.org.uk/what-is-therapy/types-of-therapy).
 This allows me to meet the needs of each individual and to work with the focus that best fits the person.

-I work in private practice at the Spiral Centre on Monday evenings and Friday afternoons.
+I work in private practice at the Spiral Centre and online on Mondays and Tuesdays.
 Please see the contact page for further details.

 You can contact me on 07903 771 097 or at firstname.lastname@example.org.